Last Census - 2010

 Brazil, officially the Federative Republic of Brazil, is South America and Latin America's largest country, and the fifth largest country in terms of population and size.
 According to the latest census, undertaken in 2010, the population of Brazil was 190,732,694, although this number has grown significantly in the last three years.

-This is the first time Brazil has topped 200 million, and it continues rising faster than previous estimates as its ever-growing middle class live longer than their parents.
+2013 was the first time Brazil topped 200 million, and it continues rising faster than previous estimates as its ever-growing middle class live longer than their parents.

 Throughout Brazil’s history, population growth has been rapid and Brazil is a country of young people.
 Today, 62% of Brazilians are aged 29 or under.